Team-managed space permissions

 Delete their own work log entries

-Link any issue
+Link any work item

-Log work on any issue
+Log work on any work item

-Transition any issue
+Transition any work item

 Was this helpful?